Image

 The Pierce College BAS-ABM offers two major transfer options.
 Since the BAS-ABM is built upon the College’s AAS-T in Applied Business, students with this degree and who fulfill remaining admissions requirements are positioned to efficiently transfer to the BAS-ABM program.
 Students with other associate degrees and who meet all other requirements are encouraged to apply.

-Given the newness of this program, there is only a fall quarter entry at this time.
 If you are interested in being considered for fall admission, please consult with your advisor as soon as possible.
 If you are a student who already has an associate degree, but has not yet met the admission requirements below, you are highly encouraged to start taking the missing classes for admissions immediately.
 You may apply for the program with intent to complete the requirements by the preceding summer of the fall entry quarter.
 In any event, you will need to demonstrate that you are working to meet those requirements before fall quarter admission.

 Pre-Application Advising